cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/030-research-process.md

 The first phase of the research process involves deciding what topic or issue you want to study.
 This phase lays the groundwork for the rest of your research.

-The key step in Phase 1 is formulating a research problem.
+The key step in Phase 1 is formulating a **research problem**.
 The research problem identifies what you intend to study and is the foundation of your research project.
 It helps guide all subsequent stages of the research process.

 ### 1. Formulating a research problem